-We require all RPA students to follow our dance attire requirements.
+We require all RPA students to follow our class attire requirements.
 We do not allow street shoes in the studios.

 Boys: White or black t-shirt or tank and black stretch pants or tight fitting shorts.
 Black leather ballet shoes.
 Black tap shoes.

-Boys: White or black t-shirt or tank and black stretch pants or tight fitting shorts.
+Boys: White or black t-shirt or tank and black stretch pants, joggers or tight fitting shorts.
 Black tap and ballet shoes for Ballet/Tap Combo.

 Girls: Any color leotard, pink tights, pink ballet shoes.
 Hair in ponytail or bun.
 NO SHORTS or SKIRTS.